systbiol/reports/2016_February/constitution.md

 of Society publications, and miscellaneous gifts.
-The annual earnings from this Fund, including interest, dividends, and gains from the sale of stock, shall be used in the general operations of the Society, including publication of the Society’s journal.
+The annual earnings from this Fund, including interest, dividends, and gains from the sale of stock, shall be used in the general operations of the Society, including publication of the Society's journal.
 The principal of the Fund may be used for the same purposes if authorized by a majority vote, which may be conducted by mail or electronic mail, of all voting members of the Council.